We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coverage: Some health insurance providers cover Amwell visits.
 During the sign-up process, you can check your eligibility.

 Best for psychiatry

-Cost: Talk therapy costs up to $108 per visit.
+Price: Talk therapy costs up to $108 per visit.
 Psychiatry appointments are $284 for initial visits and $108 for follow-up appointments.

 Best for choosing your child’s therapist

-If you prefer to choose your child’s therapist instead of being matched with one, check out Doctor On Demand.
+If you prefer to choose your child’s therapist instead of being matched with one, check out Doctor on Demand.

-Coverage: Doctor On Demand is covered by some employers and health insurance plans.
-Add your insurance during registration to see if your health plan supports Doctor On Demand telehealth visits.
+Coverage: Doctor on Demand is covered by some employers and health insurance plans.
+Add your insurance during registration to see if your health plan supports Doctor on Demand telehealth visits.

 Best cognitive behavioral therapy (CBT) for teens